NCLEX USA Exam Application | Processing and Registration

 What do you need to know about the NCLEX exam?

-What is difference between the NCLEX RN and PN?
+What is the difference between the NCLEX RN and PN?

 The US NCLEX Application has two types, (1) NCLEX RN - for candidates who completed an Associate Degree in Nursing or a Bachelor's Degree in Nursing (BSN) and (2) NCLEX PN - exclusively for practical and vocational nurses who obtained a diploma in Licensed Vocational Nursing or License in Practical Nursing.